The City plans on releasing a reader-friendly 'how-to' guide on laneway housing soon.

-City Council is currently considering a number of amendments to the zoning and parking requirement regulations for laneway houses, which can be viewed here [PDF].
+City Council is currently considering amendments to the zoning regulations for laneway houses, which can be viewed here [PDF].

 The City of Nelson is reviewing regulations for laneway houses, also known as detached secondary dwelling units, which are small houses, typically located in the backyard of a single-family home.
 Laneway houses have been permitted since 2013; however, the City is looking at how we can make this a more attractive option to homeowners and increase our rental housing stock.
 Laneway housing is becoming increasingly popular in communities across Canada.